athieriot/JTaches/README.md

 Then, you have access to five things:

 + getPath() that you need to implement to provide the path to watch.
++ getExcludes() that you need to implement to provide a Collection of Strings to exclude from the watching
 + onCreate(), onDelete() and onModify() which are events callbacks and have to be implemented.
 See [WatchEvent](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchEvent.html).
 + Log is a static logging object from which you have access to info(), debug(), etc...
 See [Minlog](http://code.google.com/p/minlog/).
 The default log level in INFO and DEBUG in verbose mode.